DataDog/documentation/content/en/tracing/trace_collection/_index.md

 <div class="alert alert-info">This method is in beta for host and container deployments.</a></div>

-Inject the tracing library locally at the Agent without modifying your application code.
+[Inject the tracing library locally at the Agent without modifying your application code.][4]

 ### Option 3 - Kubernetes: Inject the library remotely from the Datadog UI

 <div class="alert alert-info">This method is in beta for Kubernetes deployments.</a></div>

-Inject the tracing library remotely from the Datadog UI.
+[Inject the tracing library remotely from the Datadog UI.][5]

 ## APM Setup Tutorials